A simple virtual element-based flux recovery on quadtree: Introduction

-The adoption of the polytopal element brings many distinctive advantages, for example, treating rectangular element with hanging nodes as polygons allows a simple construction of $\hdiv$-conforming finite dimensional approximation space on meshes with multilevels of irregularities.
-We shall follow this approach to perform flux recovery for conforming $\mathcal{Q}_k$ discretization of problem \eqref{eq:model}.
+The adoption of the polytopal element brings many distinctive advantages, for example, treating rectangular element with hanging nodes as polygons allows a simple construction of $\bm{H}(\mathrm{div})$-conforming finite dimensional approximation space on meshes with multilevel irregularities.
+We shall follow this approach to perform the flux recovery for a conforming $\mathcal{Q}_k$ discretization of problem \eqref{eq:model}.
 Recently, arbitrary level of irregular quadtree meshes have been studied in \cite{Di-Stolfo;Schroder;Zander;Kollmannsberger:2016treatment,Solin;Cerveny;Dolezel:2008Arbitrary-level,Cerveny;Dobrev;Kolev:2019Nonconforming}.
-Analyses of the residual-based error estimator on 1-irregular (balanced) quadtree mesh can be found in \cite{Carstensen;Hu:2009hanging,Zhao;Mao;Shi:2010Adaptive,Heuveline;Schieweck:2007interpolation,Schieweck:2008Uniformly}.
-In the virtual element context, vertex-patch recovery techniques are studied for linear elasticity in \cite{Chi;Beirao-da-Veiga;Paulino:2019simple}, and for diffusion problems in \cite{Guo;Xie;Zhao:2019Superconvergent}.
+Analyses of the residual-based error estimator on 1-irregular (balanced) quadtree mesh can be found, e.g., in \cite{Carstensen;Hu:2009hanging}.
+In the virtual element context, Zienkiewicz-Zhu (ZZ)-type recovery techniques are studied for linear elasticity in \cite{Chi;Beirao-da-Veiga;Paulino:2019simple}, and for diffusion problems in \cite{Guo;Xie;Zhao:2019Superconvergent}.
+In \cite{Chi;Beirao-da-Veiga;Paulino:2019simple,Guo;Xie;Zhao:2019Superconvergent}, the recovered flux is in $\bm{H}^1$ and associated with nodal DoFs, thus cannot yield a robust estimate when the diffusion coefficient has a sharp contrast \cite{Cai;Zhang:2009Recovery-based,Cai;Cao:2015recovery-based}.
+The first equilibrated flux recovery in $\bm{H}(\mathrm{div})$ for virtual element methods is studied in \cite{Dassi;Gedicke;Mascotto:2021adaptive}.
+While \cite{Dassi;Gedicke;Mascotto:2021adaptive} recovers a flux by solving a mixed problem globally, we opt for a cheap and simple weighted averaging locally.